kalenwallin/Voting-System/README.md

 ## Testing
 - MSTest Unit Tests for Elections, Issues, Candidates, Users, and Ballot controllers.
+- Visual Studio Test Runner to run and display test results.

 ## Contributing
 This is a private repository with respect to the University of Nebraska-Lincoln's Academic Integrity Policy.
 There shall be no contributions from anyone outside of our private group.